Welcome to my blog! I’m not sure how you found me but I hope you enjoy your time here.

 It took a long time to come up with ‘Spin the Windrose’!

 After exhausting all variations of travel/ nomad/ wandering/ adventure-style names, I somehow stumbled upon the word ‘windrose’.
 It’s technically two words but I think it looks better as one.

 A windrose is another name for a compass.
-This word just seemed to fit: my middle name is Rose.
+This word just seemed to fit: my middle name is Rose and for some reason, the word ‘windrose’ reminded me of my favourite childhood film, Pocahontas!
 The ‘Spin the’ part followed on quite easily; I wanted to imply the feeling of freedom to be able to go anywhere you wish; you can simply spin the windrose.